allen-cell-animated/cell-catalog/src/pages/disease-cell-line/AICS-113/index.md

 genomic_characterization:
   diagrams:
     - title: Sanger Sequencing Results
-      caption: Sanger Sequencing was performed on MYH7 recombinant and wildtype alleles.
-Results confirmed respective genotype as indicated in table above with no additional mutations present.
+      caption: Sanger Sequencing was performed on MYH3 recombinant and wildtype alleles.
+The G769V mutation (NM_0027470.4(MYH3):c.2306G>T(p.Gly769Val))
+        is indicated by a G > T. Results confirmed respective genotype as indicated in the figure above with no additional mutations present.
-      image: aics-0113_g769v_sanger_exported_highres.png
+      image: g769v_sanger_results.png
     - title: Karyotype Analysis
       caption: After cells banks were created, one vial per clone was thawed and 30 G-banded metaphase cells were karyotyped.
 Above is the representative